Studying the mirror acceleration via kinetic simulations of relativistic plasma turbulence: Results

 \subsection{Temporal evolution of particle energy spectrum}

-We measure the energy spectrum of $3\times10^4$ particles tracked through our simulation at different times, as shown in Fig.~\ref{fig:dndg}.
-The overall distribution broadens with time, by more than one order of magnitude toward the end of the simulation.
-Starting from the initial thermal distribution, a significant non-thermal power-law tail develops at $t\approx 0.4$~$\ell_0/c$ (orange solid line).
-It approaches $dN/d\gamma_e \propto \gamma_e^{-1}$, as generally expected for stochastic acceleration in the absence of cooling and escaping of particles \citep[e.g.,][]{Melrose_1969, Xu:2017ypi}.
-As the extension of the non-thermal tail is limited by the box size, with the increase of the overall thermal energy, the non-thermal tail shortens toward the end of the simulation.
+We measure the energy spectrum of the sampled particles tracked through our simulation at different times, as shown in Fig.~\ref{fig:dndg}.
+The overall distribution broadens with time by more than one order of magnitude toward the end of the simulation.
+Starting from the initial thermal distribution, a significant non-thermal power-law tail starts to develop at $t\approx 0.4$~$\ell_0/c$ (orange solid line).
+The non-thermal tail gradually approaches $dN/d\gamma_e \propto \gamma_e^{-1}$, as generally expected for stochastic acceleration in the absence of cooling and escaping of particles \citep[e.g.,][]{Melrose_1969, Longair_2011, Xu:2017ypi}.
+Toward the end of the simulation, as the extension of the non-thermal tail is limited by the box size, and meanwhile, the overall thermal energy increases with the thermal bump shifting to progressively higher energies, the non-thermal tail shortens, steepens, and eventually is truncated.
+We note that in realistic {cosmic} accelerators, with the accelerator size much larger than our numerical box size, a much more extended non-thermal power-law spectrum is expected.